Journal Paper

 Paper Submission

-Submissions must be completed drafts of original work (Outlines, abstracts or proposals will not be accepted.)
-Submitted papers are reviewed by an editorial committee and notification of decisions will be made by November 18, 2022.
+Submissions must be completed drafts of original work — outlines, abstracts or proposals will not be accepted.
+Submitted papers are reviewed by an editorial committee and notification of decisions will be made by November 18, 2023.

 Worksheet